lzztt/koa-session-minimal/README.md

 [![NPM version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

 Minimal implementation of session middleware for Koa 2.
 Inspired by and compatible with [koa-generic-session](https://github.com/koajs/generic-session).
-It is a re-write of generic-session with its essential functionality in es6.
+It is a re-write of generic-session with its essential functionality, with around 100 lines of code in es6.

 This middleware works with Koa 2.
 It supports existing session stores for [koa-generic-session](https://github.com/koajs/generic-session) (via the `co` wrapper).
 It has the same runtime requirement as Koa 2:
 - node version >= 4